Dspiper/bikesharing/README.md

 ### Checkout Times by Gender
 <img width="962" alt="Screen Shot 2021-05-08 at 4 32 44 PM" src="https://user-images.githubusercontent.com/77817870/117556199-1c47b880-b01b-11eb-9f29-e5e712938f48.png">
 The result of the visualization above shows that 5 minutes is the most common length of time bikes are checked out for male riders while 6 minutes is the most common length of time bikes are checked out for female riders.
-Unkown riders acount for the smallest portion of bikes checked out, but their trip durations are longer then both male and female riders at 11 minutes.
+Unknown riders account for the smallest portion of bikes checked out, but their trip durations are longer than both male and female riders at 11 minutes.

 ### Trips by Weekday per Hour
 <img width="543" alt="Screen Shot 2021-05-08 at 4 34 07 PM" src="https://user-images.githubusercontent.com/77817870/117556207-3bdee100-b01b-11eb-9f9b-bc51d7a1d801.png">
-The result of the visualization above shows that highest number of bike trips are taken on Thursday between 5pm and 7pm.
+The result of the visualization above shows that the highest number of bike trips are taken on Thursday between 5pm and 7pm.

 ### Trips by Gender by Weekday per Hour
 <img width="999" alt="Screen Shot 2021-05-08 at 4 38 58 PM" src="https://user-images.githubusercontent.com/77817870/117556275-eb1bb800-b01b-11eb-996f-c2374bb3757d.png">